 Because no two cases are the same, we need to understand the details of your claim before providing you with bespoke, tailored cost information.
 Our fees for debt recovery work depend on a wide range of factors including:

-• whether there is an pending deadline for issuing proceedings at court
+- whether there is a pending deadline for issuing proceedings at court

 What does the debt recovery process involve?

 Most debt recovery actions start by following a process set out in the Court rules (the Civil Procedure Rules) known as the pre-action protocol for debt claims.
 Following the protocol means certain steps or stages will need to be followed before proceedings should be formally commenced at Court.

 We have sought to summarise the key stages of the process to provide further guidance as to how a claim may progress and the potential costs associated with the various stages.

 1. Preliminary case assessment and drafting protocol compliant letter before legal action to the debtor (Potential fees £1,000 – £2,500 plus VAT)